just-containers/s6-overlay/README.md

 * Containers should do one thing
 * Containers should stop when that thing stops

-and our init system is designed to do exactly that!
-Your images will still behave like other Docker images and fit in with the existing ecosystem of images.
+and our init system is designed to do exactly that.
+Your images will behave like other Docker images and fit in with the existing ecosystem of images.

 See "Writing an optional finish script" under the [Usage](#usage) section for details on stopping "the thing."